 - Agree on a contract, subject to successful conclusion of peer review later.

 In most cases your simple acknowledgment to refrain from simultaneous submissions will suffice.
 Provided our initial assessment is unreservedly positive, we may offer a contract conditional on the successful conclusion of peer review of the full manuscript later.
-The offer of a contract at this early stage can be particularly useful when development of the full manuscript requires agreement on the scope and terms of publication to e.g. make the necessary work arrangements (sabbatical/field trips), apply for research funding or request copyright permissions.
+The offer of a contract at this early stage can be particularly useful when development of the full manuscript requires agreement on the scope and terms of publication, e.g. making the necessary work arrangements (sabbatical/field trips), applying for research funding or requestig copyright permissions.
 While the contract signals our confidence and provides a measure of reassurance to encourage you to develop and finalize your manuscript it is important to emphasize that publication cannot be guaranteed until peer review concludes successfully and any required revisions have been implemented.

 Vernon Press maintains a growing community of trusted independent reviewers (see here for details).
 Our reviewers are both qualified and sufficiently motivated to offer high-quality reviews promptly.
 Reviewers are instructed to evaluate the manuscript in terms of originality, rigor, readability and likely impact and provide constructive comments for its improvement.
 We guide reviewers to focus on substance and be as helpful as possible (see here our guidelines for reviewers).
 Altogether, this ensures that peer reviews are thorough, constructive and respectful of your effort as an author.